Instant Pot BBQ Chicken thighs are sticky sweet and perfectly smoky. The best part? You don’t need a grill to make them.

 - Set the Instant Pot to Sauté.
 Add the oil.

-- Return the chicken to the pot and cook for 2-3 minutes per side, until the sauce is caramelized and the chicken begins to brown in spots.
+- Return the sauced chicken to the pot and cook, with pot uncovered, until the sauce is caramelized and the chicken begins to brown in spots, 2-3 minutes per side.